Pan Fried Noodles With Chili Crisp

 *This post may contain affiliate links.
 Read my disclaimer here.

-These Pan Fried Noodles With Tangy Chili Crisp Sauce may just be the Chinese noodle recipe you’ve been waiting for!
+These pan fried noodles with chili crisp may just be the Chinese noodle recipe you’ve been waiting for!
 Blanketed with herbs and plenty of smokey, pungent, fragrant heat, this pan fried noodles recipe is ready in under 20 minutes from start to finish!

 Back when I lived in Hong Kong, I was absolutely spoiled for food options.